Dagmawi123/QuizApp/README.md

 # QuizApp
- A simple quiz app done in collaboration with Trivia API
+ A simple quiz app done in collaboration with Trivia API.
+ It is Live at [this.](https://dagmawi123.github.io/QuizApp/)